Gavin-Niederman/shrewnit/README.md

 The name is inspired by the etrsucan shrew, the worlds smallest mammal.

-> Does this library have any dependencies?
+> What does this library depend on?

-Yes, this library depends on one crate: `num-traits`.
+Shrewnit depends on one crate: `num-traits`.
 Despite this, Shrewnit is 100% Rust, `no_std`, libm, and alloc free!